Paris, Normandy & the Seine 2019 Amadeus River Cruise

 - Gourmet dining with all meals included (buffet breakfast, lunch, dinner and midnight snack) in the elegant Panorama-Restaurant, which accommodates all guests in one seating

-- Free-flowing quality red & white wines from Europe’s famous wine regions, beer and soft drinks with every lunch and dinner on board
+- Quality red & white wines from Europe’s famous wine regions, beer and soft drinks with every lunch and dinner on board

 - Coffee and tea after lunch and dinner